GitGerby/HashChildItems/README.md

 files when generating child hashes; defaults to sha256.
 * `-Recurse` If passed specifies that Write-ChildItemHash should traverse all descendant directories and hash all files found.
+* `-Threads` Number of threads to start when hashing items, if not explicitly set will default to the number of logical processors detected.

 ### Compare-ChildItemHash
 Iterates through all children of a directory (and optionally recurses through